Luiz Felipe (footballer, born April 1997)

-Luiz Felipe da Silva Nunes (born 24 April 1997), commonly known as Luiz Felipe, is a Brazilian footballer who plays as a goalkeeper for Belenenses.
+Luiz Felipe da Silva Nunes (born 24 April 1997), commonly known as Luiz Felipe, is a Brazilian footballer who plays as a goalkeeper for Primeira Liga club Farense.

 Career

 Luiz Felipe is a product of Sport Club Internacional youth sportive system.

-In February 2018 he signed a 3 years deal with the Ukrainian Premier League's FC Zorya Luhansk.
+In February 2018 he signed a three-year deal with the Ukrainian Premier League's FC Zorya Luhansk.
 He made a debut for the main-squad time in a match against S.C.
 Braga in the UEFA Europa League on 9 August 2018.
 And in the Ukrainian Premier League on 30 September 2018 in the match against FC Lviv.

 In January 2020 Luiz Felipe signed for Campeonato Gaúcho club Aimoré.